IgorTodorovskiIBM/blog/_posts/2025-07-11-speed-up-with-ccache.md

 #### Leveraging Ccache

-There are several ways to leverage `ccache`.
+There are several ways to use `ccache`.
 You can use it for a single compilation, integrate it into your own `Makefile`, or use the seamless support within the `zopen` build framework.

 #### Simple Usage: Caching a Single File